First, your baby’s pediatrician examined your baby’s eyes at birth.

 Although a baby can’t provide any “subjective” input at this age, the doctor can conduct several tests that will provide input about the child’s sight.

 Conditions, which are not urgent but require attention by an eye care professional, occur when a baby’s eyes seem to move continuously and when a baby does not look directly at a person or an object.

 The next regular eye examination for your child should be between the ages of 3 and 4.
-This is when your child begins to give coherent answers to questions.
+At this age, your child begins to give coherent answers to questions.
 The exception is any obvious eye problems or injuries.

 Your infants exam should be scheduled when your baby is the least fussy — after he or she has napped and been feed.
 And, because those quiet times between naps and feedings often don’t last very long, it’s best not to spend time completing required paperwork at the doctor’s office.
 Instead, paperwork should be prepared and sent to the doctor’s office ahead of time or brought to the appointment.

 Your child’s eyes will be tested using eye charts that contain pictures, numbers or letters.
-At this stage of your child’s development, Shah Eye Center measures a child’s visual acuity, depth perception, color vision, examines the health of the eyes and looks for any signs of cross-eye or other congenital disorders.
+At this stage of your child’s development, Shah Eye Center measures a child’s visual acuity, depth perception, and color vision.
+We also examine the health of the eyes and look for any signs of cross-eye or other congenital disorders.

 The Preschool Exam